Vacancy in See Committee

 What is the timescale?

-The Vacancy-in-See Committee will meet for the first time on 7th February 2015 and it will need to have completed its part of the work by May 2015, when the two Appointments Secretaries will visit the diocese to consult church and community stakeholders.
+The Vacancy-in-See Committee met for the first time on 7th February 2015 and it will need to have completed its part of the work by May 2015, when the two Appointments Secretaries will visit the diocese to consult church and community stakeholders.
 It is expected that the CNC will consider the vacancy at two meetings in September and October 2015.
 It is then expected that a new bishop will take up office in the Spring of 2016.